-Unit 2: Externally Set Assignment - Worth 40% of final mark (assessed internally, moderated externally)
+Worth 40% of final mark (assessed internally, moderated externally)

 Sessions are mostly practical, with theoretical input and discussion playing a crucial but secondary role.
 Self-directed study along with directed lessons will run alongside ongoing individual assessment.
+Summer work will need to be completed prior to the start of Year 12.
+A list of books deemed "essential reading" will be provided with the summer work.